ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/logistics.md

   can store your luggage if your flight leaves later that day.
 Please let us know immediately by emailing icesat2-hackweek@uw.edu if you plan on arriving/departing at an earlier/later date.
-* The front desk can direct you to the _REPLACE_ where the meetings and courses will be taking place.
+* The front desk can direct you to the South Campus Center where the meetings and courses will be taking place.
 * Dorm guests are able to use their key cards to access any gyms on campus.
 For off-campus activities, guests have easy access to The Ave, which hosts a number